-PROCEDURE EMR ЕМТ CRT РМ
+PROCEDURE EMR EMT CRT PM

-VALSALVA MANEUVER so SO
+VALSALVA MANEUVER so so

-Apnea Monitors - SO SO SO
+Apnea Monitors so so so

-Arterial Lines and Cardiac Sheaths - - - -
+Arterial Lines and Cardiac Sheaths - -

 Chemotherapy Administration/Drip -

-Chest tubes on suction - -
+Chest tubes on suction -

-Chest tubes off suction - SO SO
+Chest tubes off suction - so so

-Colostomy Bag - SO SO SO
+Colostomy Bag so so so

-External Orthopedic Fixators - SO SO SO
+External Orthopedic Fixators - so so so

-Foley Catheter - SO SO SO
+Foley Catheter so so so

-Foley Catheter with Irrigation - SO SO SO
+Foley Catheter with Irrigation - so so so

-Gastrostomy and Jejunal Feeding Tubes (Non-infusing) - SO SO SO
+Gastrostomy and Jejunal Feeding Tubes (Non-infusing) - so so so

-HALO Cervical Immobilization - SO SO SO
+HALO Cervical Immobilization - so SO so

 IABP InterAortic Balloon Pump -

-Ileostomy Tube (Non-infusing) - SO SO SO
+lleostomy Tube (Non-infusing) - so so so

-iStat - - REA
+iStat - REA

-PICC-peripherally inserted central catheter or - SO SO SO
+PICC-peripherally inserted central catheter or - so so so

 CVA-central venous access line, capped only

-PICC-peripherally inserted central catheter or - SO SO
+PICC-peripherally inserted central catheter or so so

 CVA-central venous access line, subclavian/femoral or

 internal jugular may be monitored if fluid/medication being

 administered meets protocol.
 The ALS clinician may

 access the line in a life-threatening emergency.

-Intraventricular/Intracranial Monitor -
+Intraventricular/Intracranial Monitor - - -

-Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) - SO SO SO
+Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) so so so

-Left Ventricular Assist Device (LVAD) Interfacility - -
+Left Ventricular Assist Device (LVAD) Interfacility -

-Nasogastric and Orogastric Tubes - SO SO SO
+Nasogastric and Orogastric Tubes so so so

 (Existing, Non-infusing, or Capped)

-Nephrostomy Tubes - SO SO SO
+Nephrostomy Tubes - so SO so

-Peak Expiratory Flow Meter - SO SO
+Peak Expiratory Flow Meter - so so

 Pelvic Binder Device OSP OSP OSP OSP

-Portable Outpatient Fixed Medication Pump/PCA Pump - SO SO SO
+Portable Outpatient Fixed Medication Pump/PCA Pump so so so

-Peritoneal Dialysis (Non-active, Capped) - SO SO SO
+Peritoneal Dialysis (Non-active, Capped) - so so so

-Physical Restraint - SO SO SO
+Physical Restraint so so so

-Sengstaken-Blakemore Tube -
+Sengstaken-Blakemore Tube - - -

-Suprapubic Catheter SO SO SO
+Suprapubic Catheter so so so

-Surgical Drains SO SO SO
+Surgical Drains so SO so

-Swan-Ganz
+Swan-Ganz - - - -

-Tracheostomy (Existing) SO SO SO
+Tracheostomy (Existing) so so so

-Transtracheal O, (Outpatient/Existing) SO SO SO
+Transtracheal O 2 (Outpatient/Existing) so so so

-Transvenous Pacemaker (Temporary Transvenous) - - - -
+Transvenous Pacemaker (Temporary Transvenous) - -

-Ventilators (Acute, Chronic, Scene) - - OSP
+Ventilators (Acute, Chronic, Scene) - OSP

-Ventricular Peritoneal Shunt - SO SO SO
+Ventricular Peritoneal Shunt - so so so

+Wound Vacuum Device - so so so